davidmead/eleventy-sample/posts/2016-10-03-foodspotting-2.md

 - photo

 imgSRC: /img/foodspotting/5940776.jpg
-imgAlt: Wasabi Turkey Club Sandwich
+imgALT: Wasabi Turkey Club Sandwich

 restaurantName: Koko Bakery
 caption: Sweet taste roll (honey?) with turkey, lettuce, tomatoes, cucumber, mayonnaise, and a thin spread of wasabi.
 Very tasty, and you get two in a serving.